lfrestrepog/if-docs/docs/pipelines/sci.md

   method: SciEmbodied
 ```

-`embodied-carbon` does expect some specific values tobe available in the `inputs` array.
+`embodied-carbon` does expect some specific values to be available in the `inputs` array.
 These include:

 ```yaml
 device/emissions-embodied: # the embodied emissions for the entire component